eric-s-s/dice-tables/README.md

 since dice combinations quickly balloon, it's been designed to do float
 math with ints over 10^309.

+changed in this version - StrongDie.__str__, .multiply_str

+added in this version - StrongDie.get_original, .get_multiplier

 DiceTable is a LongIntTable that keeps a list of all the Die objects that have been added and removed using the add_die and remove_die methods.